TudorHulban/hxgo/README.md

 - Minimal allocations through pre-sized accumulators

 Because rendering is a pure transformation from Nodes to HTML, the same rendering logic applies uniformly to full pages, fragments, and component updates.

+### E. Design Constraints

+hxgo is intentionally designed around a small set of explicit constraints.
+These constraints are not limitations in the traditional sense; they are architectural choices that enable determinism, performance, and strong guarantees about correctness.

+#### 1. Closed-world UI construction

+hxgo assumes a closed world for UI construction: all UI elements, attributes, hypermedia controls, and CSS rules are defined within the Go program at compile time.

+There is no support for:

+- runtime injection of arbitrary HTML,
+- user-provided markup,
+- dynamic evaluation of template strings.
+- This constraint allows hxgo to:
+- guarantee structural correctness of generated HTML,
+- prevent malformed or unsafe hypermedia attributes,
+- eliminate entire classes of injection vulnerabilities,
+- reason about the complete UI graph at render time.

+Because the UI surface is known ahead of time, hxgo can safely apply optimizations such as deduplication, deterministic ordering, and single-pass rendering.

+#### 2. HTML as a render target, not a source language

+hxgo does not parse, interpret, or manipulate HTML templates.
+Instead, HTML is treated strictly as a serialization format emitted by the renderer.

+UI structure is expressed exclusively as typed Go values.
+HTML is the output, never the input.

+This design:

+- avoids template parsing and runtime evaluation,
+- removes ambiguity between data and markup,
+- guarantees deterministic output for a given Node graph,
+- enables compile-time validation of UI structure and behavior.

+#### 3. Typed hypermedia semantics

+All hypermedia interactions (hx-get, hx-post, swaps, requirements, enables/disables, uploads, redirects) are expressed as typed constructs.

+Free-form string-based hypermedia attributes are deliberately avoided.

+This constraint ensures:

+- invalid or incomplete hypermedia configurations cannot be constructed,
+- interaction semantics are consistent across the entire UI,
+- hypermedia behavior is testable using standard Go tooling,
+- server-side handlers and client-side behavior remain aligned.

+#### 4. Deterministic rendering and ordering

+Rendering in hxgo is deterministic by design.
+Given the same Node graph, the renderer will always emit identical HTML and CSS.

+This is enforced through:

+- fixed traversal order of Node graphs,
+- stable attribute emission order,
+- controlled CSS accumulation and deduplication,
+- absence of reflection-based rendering.

+Determinism enables:

+- reliable snapshot testing,
+- predictable caching behavior,
+- reproducible builds and responses.

+#### 5. Server-driven state transitions

+hxgo does not model client-side state machines.
+All state transitions are driven by server responses and expressed through hypermedia.

+Client-side JavaScript is limited to HTMX’s minimal runtime or optional, or declarative browser APIs (e.g. window.open).

+This constraint:

+- avoids hydration and reconciliation layers,
+- eliminates client-side state divergence,
+- keeps all authoritative state on the server,
+- aligns with RESTful hypermedia principles.

+#### 6. Controlled extensibility

+Extensibility in hxgo is achieved through:

+- new Node constructors,
+- new typed attributes,
+- new widgets composed from existing primitives.

+The core renderer and accumulator are intentionally unexported.
+This prevents external code from mutating internal invariants and ensures that all extensions preserve correctness and determinism.

+Advanced features such as CSS registries, media-query handling, and deduplication are implemented internally and exposed only through stable, typed APIs.

+#### 7. Go-first developer experience

+hxgo is designed for Go developers who prefer:

+- static typing,
+- explicit control flow,
+- standard tooling (go test, go vet, pprof),
+- minimal build pipelines.

+As a result:

+- no JavaScript tooling is required,
+- no template files are introduced,
+- UI logic can be tested without browsers or DOM emulators,
+- performance characteristics are transparent and measurable.

 ## 2. The Economics of Hypermedia